FPGA-Research-Manchester/FABulous/docs/source/fabric_definition.rst

    EndTILE

-The ``INCLUDE`` Specify a path to another tile configuration, and the configuration in that file will be added.
+The ``INCLUDE`` keyword specifies a path to another tile configuration, and the configuration in that file will be added.
 The entry within the target path will be appended to the file.
 For example if ``../include/Base.csv`` contains:

 .. code-block:: python